lyeeeeeeee8/Operating-System-Projects/Assignment 3/README.md

 ## Directory Structure

-- `kfetch_mod/` – Source code for the kernel module
+- `kfetch_mod.c` – Source code for the kernel module
-- `kfetch_test.c` – User-space program to interact with `/dev/kfetch`
+- `kfetch.c` – User-space program to interact with `/dev/kfetch`
 - `Makefile` – Build script for compiling the kernel module and test program
-- `report.pdf` – Detailed documentation of the implementation and usage

 ## Usage